joshbalfour/final-year-project/Documents/Technical Report.md

 Aside from providing us with time estimates this process was incredibly valuable as it also highlighted the project's risks, which is why some tasks have ranges against them instead of an absolute hour value, and it also gave us time to think through the approach we would take, lowering the number of assumptions we made.

 Taking these time estimates we then established how we would share the load of the tasks.
+We did this by
-During the discussions surrounding the spike we had already established where the group member's strengths were and
+During the discussions surrounding the spike we had already established where the group member's strengths were and who already had a solid idea about how they would accomplish each task.

 ## Conclusions